 Libraries configured within these limits are guaranteed to work with acceptable performance.
 You can exceed these limits, but this may result in performance issues or errors.

-- 1,000,000 documents without attachments or with attachments stored in GCS (in Document Management libraries)
+- 1,000,000 documents without attachments or with attachments stored in GCS or Azure Blob storage (in Document Management libraries)

 - 100,000 attachments (one per document in Team Folders and Secured Folders; zero, one or more per document in Document Management Libraries) for Google Drive libraries

 Learn more about the recommended limits in AODocs for Google Drive storage.

 Current limitations for libraries using Google Cloud Storage

 Below is a list of the main constraints that currently apply to libraries using Google Cloud Storage and Azure Blob storage.